EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Goliath.md

 Goliaths reach adulthood in their late teens and live less than a century.
 ___
 ***Alignment.***
-Goliaths live in small clans where everyone must be self-suficient or else be held acauntable.
+Goliaths live in small clans where everyone must be self-sufficient or else be held accountable.
 As a result goliaths have a strong bent towards lawful neutral alignments.
 ___
 ***Size.***
 Goliaths range from under 6 up to 7 feet tall and have towering builds.
 Your size is Medium.